-Course Policies Requirements: (1) Attend class regularly; (2) Complete in-class and out-of-class assignments and submit to the instructor on time; (3) Participate in all field trips; (4) Take all exams (5) Complete all class projects & presentations.
+Course Policies Requirements: (1) Attend class regularly; (2) Complete in-class and out-of-class assignments and submit to the instructor; (3) Attend all field trips; (4) Take all quizzes (5) Complete all class projects & presentations.

 Attendance: You are expected to arrive to class on time and actively participate each class period.
 Quizzes and exams are given out at the beginning of class time.
 Field trips and class activities begin at the start of class and may be missed if you do not arrive to class on time.
 Because exams, labwork and/or other assignments potentially occur every class period, points potentially will be lost each class period missed.
 If you miss all or a portion of a class, then you are solely responsible for obtaining missed class material from fellow students.
 Complete attendance is mandatory during student project presentations; otherwise presentation points will be forfeited.
 Four consecutive, unexcused absences may result in withdrawal.
-You may request to be excused from class for religious observances and practices, for illness, for travel, or for personal or family emergency.
+You may request to be excused from class for religious observances and practices, for illness, for travel or for personal or family emergency.
 If you will be absent or have been absent, please notify the instructor as soon as possible.

-Make-up policy: Missed exams can be made up within two days of the exam date.
+Make-up policy: Missed quizzes can be made up within two days of the quiz date, if the missed class is due to an excused absence.
 Late assignments that can be made up will be accepted but will be penalized 25%.
 Laboratories cannot be made up.
 At the instructor's discretion, extra credit opportunities and optional activities may be provided.

-Academic Integrity: Violations of scholastic ethics are considered serious offenses by Tohono O'odham Community College, the Student Services Department, by fellow students, and by your instructor.
+Academic Integrity: Violations of scholastic ethics are considered serious offenses by Tohono O'odham Community College, the Student Services Department, and by your instructor.
 Students may consult the TOCC Student Handbook sections on student code of conduct, on scholastic ethics and on the grade appeal procedure.
 Copies are available at Tohono O'odham Community College.